-Amalgam fillings look silver, but they are actually a combination of metal including silver, tin, copper and mercury.
+Amalgam fillings look silver, but they are actually a combination of metals including silver, tin, copper and mercury.
 Mercury helps the other metals bind together and, therefore, makes the filling stronger and more durable.
-However, the use of mercury has come into question in recent years because of possible evidence connecting this heavy metal to various health issues.
+However, the use of mercury has come into question in recent years because of possible evidence connecting it to various health issues.

 The Pros and Cons of an Amalgam Filling